MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **page**

 Specifies the view result page to load.
-If this parameter isn't specified, the first page of results will be loaded.
+If this parameter isn't specified, the first page of results are loaded.

 This parameter must be passed either an integer value, or a string that can be parsed as an integer.
-If a value is provided for this parameter, but the value is null or otherwise can't be parsed as an integer, the first page of results will be loaded.
+If a value is provided for this parameter, but the value is null or otherwise can't be parsed as an integer, the first page of results is loaded.

 ```
 {% entityview id:request.params.view, page:2 %}